-Artdose is an independent print and online art magazine committed to connecting and supporting the visual arts in Wisconsin.
+Artdose Magazine is an independent print and digital art magazine committed to connecting and supporting the visual arts in Wisconsin.

-We believe we all share a common goal introducing, engaging, and offering others diverse art experiences provided through our arts programming and services.
+We believe we all share common goals of introducing, engaging, and offering others diverse art experiences provided through our arts programming and services.

 What Make Us Unique

-The Artdose Art Guide has been a labor of love and continues to grow and give.
+The Artdose Magazine has been a labor of love and continues to grow and give.
 We are introduced to the works of artists, art exhibitions and art events.
 Sometimes it can be difficult to tap into a broader audience.
-Artdose Art Guide’s success is finding those audiences via print, website, e-newsletter, and social media.
+Artdose Magazine’s success is finding those audiences via print, website, e-newsletter, and social media.
 Artdose prides itself to not only promoting the visual arts, but also creates ways to engage the community to learn and enjoy the visual arts.

 To learn more about how you can become a part of Artdose contact Frank Juarez (see below) or download our PDF.

-Frank Juarez is a gallery director, art educator, artist, author, advocate, and community arts leader.
+Frank Juarez is a gallery director, award winning art educator, artist, author, advocate, and community arts leader.